 Audio recordings may be submitted in manuscript form; artwork may appear in black and white that will ultimately appear in color in the instructional materials offered for purchase during the adoption period; alternate formats as described in Section 9528.

-(k) Except as described in sections 9528 and 9529, publishers shall not change or modify instructional materials after the date specified in the Schedule of Significant Events for delivery of instructional materials to IMRs, CREs and LRDCs.
+(k) Except as described in sections 9528 and 9529, publishers shall not change or modify instructional materials after the date specified in the Schedule of Significant Events for delivery of instructional materials to Instructional Materials Reviewers (IMR), Content Review Experts Content Review Experts (CREs) and (LRDCs).
 Instructional materials changed or modified after this delivery date shall be disqualified from consideration in the adoption unless the changes or modifications are approved by the SBE.

 - When are final formats due?